jpokan/wsl_vim-setup/README.md

 ### Initial Setup

-This is my small guide to setup vim, run from the Windows Subsystem for Linux (WSL)
+A small guide to setup my dev environment with config files.

+This setup was intended to be used and installed using Windows Subsystem for Linux (WSL).
+But it can be run similarly on windows or linux system directly with a few tweaks.

-System details:
+System details requirements:

 - WSL Ubuntu 22.04
-- Windows 10
+- Windows 10/11
-- Windows Terminal Version: 1.13.11431.0
+- Windows Terminal Version: >= 1.13.11431.0

-What's nedded?
+What are we installing?
 - Starship terminal
-- Nvm
-- Node.js
+- Nvm & Node.js
 - Yarn
 - Vim-plug